Martha Chizuma: Controversy

 In January 2022, a phone call recording between Chizuma and an unidentified man was leaked.
 In the phone call, she alleged that judges and magistrates were part of a corruption syndicate.
 She was accused of being unprofessional for the alleged discussion.

 On 6 December 2022, Chizuma was arrested in connection to a leaked audio clip in which she spoke with another person about the fight against corruption in the country.
+The arrest was said to be illegal and she reported that she was forced to kneel during questioning.
 She was released on bail the same day of her arrest.
+Three days after her arrest she addressed a crowd concerning her determination to end corruption.
+She and Prof. Christopher Stone published a paper on the "Conundrum of Independence" while she was still leading the ACB.

 Following the pressure from the executive, Chizuma´s contract as Malawi's Anti-Corruption Bureau Director was not renewed.
 The Deputy Director General Hillary Chilomba was the Acting Director General from 5 June 2024.
 The interview process had to be restarted after it was discovered by Grace Malera and her Office of the Ombudsman that two people on the ACB shortlist (including Chiloma) failed to meet the criteria required for the position.

 It was reported that over 100 cases of corruption investigated by the ACB during her tenure may never be resolved.
-Chizuma had no plans when she left the ACB.
+Chizuma had no plans when she left the ACB, however she was appointed as an advisor about anti-corruption by the World Bank in March 2025.
+The appointment raised questions in the press as she had been sidelined in her national role, and then recognised for her expertise by an international body.